How to Spend Six Days in Cusco, Peru

 5. It supports local small businesses.

-Other tours that we researched and did not have time to go on include ‘Lagoon Hamantay Tour’ and a trip to Lima, Peru.
+Other tours we researched and did not have time to do include the Hamantay Lake tour and a trip to Lima, Peru.

-Did you visit Peru?
+Have you ever been to Peru?
 We listed how to spend six days in Cusco.
-Please comment down below about your experience.
+Please comment below about your experience.
 I would love to hear more about your trip!

 Similar Post: 5 Best Countries to Visit in South America